rtcniser/rtcniser.github.io/index.md

 <br>
 <br>
 <img align="left" src="/images/niser.webp" width="200" height="200">
 <center><p>Robotech club is a NISER community consisting of students from various streams of science.
-The club functions under <strong> Dr. Subhankar Mishra's Lab</strong>, School of Computer Sciences, <strong>NISER (National Institute for Science, Education and Research, Bhubaneshwar)</strong>.
-We aim to provide a platform for the young scientists of NISER to explore and learn to use automation and A.I. in their scientific research irrespective of their branch. </p>
+The club functions under <strong> Dr. Subhankar Mishra's Lab</strong>, School of Computer Sciences, <strong>NISER (National Institute for Science, Education and Research, Bhubaneswar)</strong>.
+We are the platform for the young scientists of NISER to explore and learn to use Technology, Automation and A.I. in their scientific research irrespective of their fields. </p>
 </center>
 <br>
 <br>